Who's strong and brave, here to save the American way?

 Schmidt himself is a scientist in this continuity, and is by far the craziest one out there.

 Magic Pants: The uniform trousers that Private Steve Rogers is wearing when he begins the transformation process.
 They still fit, and are undamaged, when he comes out of the process, having gained something like eighty pounds of muscle in a matter of minutes.
 It does look like he's wearing Capri pants, now, though, due to him gaining about a foot of height.

 Magitek: Something like it, anyway.
 HYDRA's machines are powered by energy from the Tesseract, an artifact whose power may as well be magical.
 Schmidt claims that it's just Sufficiently Advanced Technology, but even he doesn't really know everything about how it works.

 Magnetic Hero: Steve saves 400 men from withering away in a work camp and selects five of them for his special crack commando team.

 A Man Is Not a Virgin: Averted.
 Pre-transformation Steve Rogers is terribly intimidated by women (owing to his small stature), even afraid to ask girls to dance with him.
 His apprehension remains after receiving the Super-Soldier serum, even when women throw themselves at him.
 His brief macking with the secretary may very well be his first kiss.

 Meaningful Background Event: When Captain Rogers is on the radio with Peggy at the end, he tells her that there's no way to safely land the warplane.
-Colonel Philips immediately leaves the room and instructs Jim Morita to do the same, leaving Peggy time to talk to her love alone.
+Colonel Phillips immediately leaves the room and instructs Jim Morita to do the same, leaving Peggy time to talk to her love alone.
 He knows what's coming.

 "You're late."
 Peggy at Cap and later Cap at Peggy.